What's it all about?

 Individual scholarships vary massively depending on the country, the course and the cost of tuition, but they should generally cover travel, living expenses, course fees and insurance.
 There are normally between 10 and 20 scholarships per year, but just bear in mind that you can’t submit applications to more than three JMD consortia.

-Master Loans are being rolled out across Erasmus+ countries, though they currently apply only for students of and in Spain.
+Master Loans are being rolled out across Erasmus+ countries and are now available in the UK, France and Spain.
 These loans can be anything up to €12,000 for a one-year course, or €18,000 for two years, and have some useful benefits:

 - interest rate lower than the market rate